-Benefits Provided - Benefit provisions of the defined benefit pension plan are established by State statute, which may be amended.
+Benefit provisions of the defined pension plan are established by state statute, which may be amended.
 Public Act 300 of 1980, as amended, establishes eligibility and benefit provisions for the defined benefit pension plan.
-Depending on the plan option selected member retirement benefits for are determined by final average compensation, years of service, and a pension factor ranging from 1.25 percent to 1.50 percent.
-Defined benefit members are eligible to receive a monthly benefit when they meet certain age and service requirements.
-The System also provides disability and survivor benefits to defined benefit plan members.
+Retirement benefits for DB plan members are determined by final average compensation and years of service.
+Defined benefit pension plan members are eligible to receive a monthly benefit when they meet certain age and service requirements.
+The System also provides disability and survivor benefits to defined benefit pension plan members.
+In addition, the System's health plan provides all retirees with the option of receiving health, prescription drug, dental and vision coverage under the Michigan Public School Employees' Retirement Act.